Tiefseetauchner/tiefprompt/README.md

 We use hosted weblate (at this time at least) to translate the application.
 Feel free to help out!
 [Join the project](https://hosted.weblate.org/projects/tiefprompt)!

+When adding a new language, don't forget to add it to the lib/core/constants.dart kSupportedLocales list.

 ## License

 MIT.
 Look at [LICENSE](LICENSE) for details.